rk-terence/gz-remark-callout/README.md

 > [!note] ##### The *Euler* formula: $e^{i \pi} + 1 = 0$
 > As we know, the Euler formula is ...
 ```
-The above markdown segment will be rendered as
+In Obsidian, he above markdown segment will be rendered as
 ![obsidian-callout-example](./img/obsidian-callout-example.png)
 which makes callouts more powerful and useful.